 Facebook Stories puts a Snapchat clone above the News Feed

-Match’s new feature shows you who crossed paths with in the real world
+Match’s new feature shows you who you crossed paths with in the real world

 Instagram put a dent in Snapchat by putting its own version of Snapchat Stories atop its feed, and now Facebook is doing the same.
 Today Facebook launched Facebook Stories in Ireland on iOS and Android, with plans to bring it to more countries in the coming months.
 The feature lets you share ephemeral photos and videos in a slideshow that disappears 24 hours later.
 The little circles to watch friends’ Facebook Stories appear in its main app above the feed so you can’t miss them.